tinko26/ao.net/docs/namespaces/ao.timing.win32.md

 # Ao.Timing.Win32

+The `Ao.Timing.Win32` namespace encapsulates timing features of the native Win32 API.
+In contrast to the other namespaces, its members are implemented in C++/CLI.

-The `Ao.Timing.Win32` namespace is implemented in C++/CLI and provides access to native Win32 API timing features for .NET applications.
-Thereby, it utilizes the `Time` struct defined in the [`Ao.Measurements`](ao.measurements.md) namespace.
+Just like the [`Ao.Timing`](ao.timing.md) namespace it utilizes the `Time` struct defined in the [`Ao.Measurements`](ao.measurements.md) namespace.

 ## Tick Counter

-The `GetTickCount64()` function returns the number of milliseconds that have elapsed since the system was started.
+The native `GetTickCount64()` function returns the number of milliseconds that have elapsed since the system was started.
 The `Tick` class provides access to this value.

 ```csharp
 Console.WriteLine(Tick.Now.Seconds);